Executive Director and Editor of inewsource

-Lorie Hearn founded the institute in the summer of 2009, following a successful 35-year reporting and editing career in newspapers.
+She founded inewsource (formerly called the Watchdog Institute) in the summer of 2009, following a successful 35-year reporting and editing career in newspapers.
 She retired from The San Diego Union-Tribune, where she had been a reporter, Metro Editor and finally the senior editor for Metro and Watchdog Journalism.
 In addition to department oversight, Hearn personally managed a four-person watchdog team, composed of two data specialists and two investigative reporters.

 Hearn was a Nieman Foundation fellow at Harvard University in 1994-95.
 She focused on juvenile justice and drug control policy, a natural course to follow her years as a courts and legal affairs reporter at the San Diego Union and then the Union-Tribune.